pfinorbi/kubernetes-resume-challenge/README.md

 ### Implement CI/CD pipeline

+If you followed along you may think that manually building and pushing images after every change is an exhausting task which could be automated.
+This is where GitHub Actions with its CI/CD capabilities comes into play.
+We will setup a GitHub Actions workflow that builds the image, pushes it to Docker Hub and deplos it to AKS after every push to the repository.

-To successfully setup the pipeline for building, pushing and deploying the images we have to do some preparation work.
+To successfully setup the workflow we have to do some preparation.

 First of all we need a service principal in Azure that has permissions to interact with the Azure control plane.
 To create it execute the following commands after assigning values to the variables: